SovereignCloudStack/k8s-harbor/docs/harbor_backup_restore.md

 Go through the [official docs](https://velero.io/docs/main/basic-install/) and install the Velero client on your desired environment.
-If your environment is Linux distribution you can use the following steps and install the Velero client from the source:
+If your environment is Linux distribution you can use the following steps and install the Velero client from the Github release binaries:

 ```bash
 wget https://github.com/vmware-tanzu/velero/releases/download/v1.10.2/velero-v1.10.2-linux-amd64.tar.gz